craftcms/docs/docs/5.x/reference/field-types/entries.md

+---
+related:
+  - uri: ../element-types/entries.md
+    label: Entry Elements
+  - uri: ../../system/relations.md
+    label: Using Relationships
+---

 # Entries Fields

 Entries fields allow you to relate [entries](entries.md) to other elements.
+It is one of Craft’s [relational](../../system/relations.md) custom fields.

 ## Settings